ThH00/mech620/README.md

 ## 8. Thursday September 18
 - 3.7 Some elements of geometry and particle kinematics
 - 3.8 The geometry of Lagrange's equations of motion
+- 3.10 A particle moving on a helix
 - 3.11 A particle in motion on a moving curve

+## 9. Tuesday September 23
+- Matlab symbolics

+## 10. Thursday September 25
+- Solving EOM numerically + animations

+## 11. Tuesday September 30
 - Chapter 4

-## 9. Tuesday September
+## Later
-- 3.10 A particle moving on a helix
-- Solving EOM numerically + animations
-- Matlab symbolics
 - Vibrations